JamesKehr/SMB-over-QUIC/README.md

 These scripts now require PowerShell 7.4+.
 PowerShell 7 is the preferred method because .NET 7 has better certificate support, which guarantees better accuracy.
 Legacy Windows PowerShell 5.1 will only work with the legacy validation cmdlet.
-Think of this as a command line version of Windows Admin Center.

 # Initialize-SmbOverQuicServer